tiaa-forum-org/BTG-cfm/OverView.md

-*Bridge the Gap* (BTG) in AA is a program where a prospective member being released from an institution (Treatment Center, Jail, Prison, etc.) is put in contact with an AA member who has committed to help meet a person (often at a meeting) and offer an introduction of him/her to the fellowship.
+*Bridge the Gap* (BTG) in AA is a program where a prospective member being released from an institution (Treatment Center, Jail, Prison, etc.) is put in contact with an AA member who has committed to help meet a person (often at a meeting) and offer to introduce him/her to the fellowship.

 "The Gap" comes from experience where, once a person has been released, many people never actually make it to that 1<sup>st</sup> meeting and thus a member may help "bridge" that gap (between the institution and the fellowship) which might help insure their initial success.